sefop/sefop-training-hub/workshops/2026-10-25-agifors-annual-symposium/content.md

 ---

-## 07 — Decision-support software needs everything ordinary software needs, plus three things it does not
+## 07 — Decision-support software needs everything ordinary software needs, plus 3 things

 - **Content:**
   1. Like all software, a DSS is built by discovery: nobody gets it right on the first try.